 Botanically known as Anethum graveolens, dill belongs to the same family as parsley and celery, though it is the sole species of its genus.
 It is native to the eastern Mediterranean region and western Asia.
 The word dill comes from the old Norse word dylla, meaning to soothe or lull.
-It dates back in writing to about 3000 B.C., when it earned a mention in Egyptian medical texts.
+It dates back in writing to about 3000 B.C. when it earned a mention in Egyptian medical texts.

-In 1st century Rome, dill weed was considered a good luck symbol.
+In the 1st century Rome, dill weed was considered a good luck symbol.
 Ancient Egyptians used it to ward off witches and as an aphrodisiac.

 To Greeks, dill signified wealth.
 Many cultures cultivated it for medicinal qualities, particularly its ability to soothe an ailing stomach.
 It's even mentioned in the Bible.
-Puritans and Quakers gave their children dill seeds to chew on in church as an appetite suppressant.
+Puritans and Quakers gave their children dill seeds to chew on while at church as an appetite suppressant.
 Modern wisdom gives dill seed credit as a breath freshener and anti-bacterial, plus it's believed to stimulate milk production in breastfeeding women and alleviate colic.